 We've included some key Redfall trailers throughout this article but you can find all the Redfall trailers that have been released to date on Bethesda's official YouTube channel.

 Redfall story and setting

 The vampiric enemies of the game are actually science experiments gone wickedly wrong.
 These creatures have cut off the town of Redfall from the rest of the world by blocking out the sun.
-According to Bethesda (opens in new tab), the types of vampires you'll be facing in Redfall include "sneaky vampires that grab you and separate you from your team", "hulking vampires capable of tearing you and your team to pieces" and "Godlike vampires powerful enough to eclipse the sun".
+Unfortunately, as you may expect, no sun means that these vampires can wreak as much havoc as they want.

-The vampires are joined by a human faction that worships them, as was seen in the debut trailer.
+These bloodsuckers are also joined by a human faction that worships them, as was seen in the debut trailer.
 As such, it looks like firefights will often have us dealing with both enemy types – and perhaps a few more – at once.

 - Layla Ellison: A biomedical engineering student who interned at a research facility, where something went very wrong, leaving her with intense telekinetic abilities.

 - Jacob Boyer: An ex-military sharpshooter turned private contractor.
 Strange happenings on Redfall have left Jacob with a mysterious vampiric eye and a spectral raven that’s never far from his side.

 - Remi de la Rosa: A brilliant combat engineer who has spent her life on the frontlines.
 With the help of her robot cohort, Bribón, she’s determined to help rescue Redfall’s survivors.

 - Devinder Crousley: A cryptozoologist and aspiring inventor.
 Armed with weapons of his own creation, he’s on a mission to prove himself.